Power-over-Ethernet (PoE) devices can provide and receive power through an Ethernet cable. PoE devices could be:

 PoE Switch

-- TP-Link TL-SF1005P (4 PoE ports @ 67W total power)
+An example PoE switch is the TP-Link TL-SF1005P (4 PoE ports @ 67W total power).

 PoE Injector

-A PoE injector works similar to a switch but only provides Power-over-Ethernet to one video camera device.
+A PoE injector works similarly to a switch but only provides Power-over-Ethernet to one video camera device.
 A PoE injector is also the most common type of device to power a PoE++ device like the ADC-VC729P.